Planning as Theorem Proving with Heuristics: Discussion

 More broadly, there are several well-known best-first search (BFS) planners implemented in PROLOG, e.g., see \cite{SterlingShapiro1994,PooleMackworthGoebel1998,Bratko2001}.
-However, all these planners were doing search in a state space, not over situations, there were no connections with situation calculus, and they did not have a domain independent heuristic.
+However, all these planners were doing search in a state space, not over situations, there were no connections with SC, and they did not have a domain independent heuristic.

 As for answer set planning \cite{SonPontelliBalducciniSchaub2022}, this survey paper reviews the planners that have to perform grounding in advance, since otherwise they cannot take advantage of existing ASP solvers.
 Therefore, those planners are not lifted.
 Moreover, they are not doing BFS to compute a plan, since there are no domain independent heuristics for answer set planning \cite{GebserEtAl-AAAI2013,DimopoulosGebserEtAl-TPLP2019}.

+\cite{GhallabNauTraverso2004}, see Chapter 5, review early research on plan-space planning and several well-known systems, e.g., \cite{McAllesterRosenblittAAAI1991,PenberthyWeldKR1992,YounesSimmons2003,NguyenKambhampatiIJCAI2001}.
+None of these had any connections with SC or with deductive planning, but TPLH is designed from the first principles as theorem proving in SC.
+Note that only the plan-space search algorithms need a bound on the plan length to guarantee completeness, but the modern model-based planners like FD and BFWS do not need it, since they search in the finite state space, but not over partial plans.
+It remains to be seen if any of the methods from plan-space planning can help design a more efficient lifted deductive planner.

 Most of the modern model-based planning systems are not lifted, i.e., they require construction of a completely grounded transition system before search for a plan can even start.
 Therefore, a non-lifted model-based approach has issues with scalability as the number of objects in the domain increases.
 There are several realistic applications that demonstrate that grounding often results in out-of-memory problem, e.g., they are mentioned in \cite{CorreaAAAI22,MasoumiAntoniazziSoutchanski2015}.
 This limitation has been recently recognized by the planning community, and within model-based approach there are several competitive lifted planners, e.g., see \cite{LauerTorralbaFiserHollerWichlaczHoffmannIJCAI2021,CorreaFrancesPommereningHelmertICAPS2021,HorcikFiserTorralbaAAAI2022,CorreaSeipp2022,CorreaAAAI22}.
 The main difference between our lifted approach and recent model-based lifted planners is that we plan over situations that serve as concise pointers to large (potentially infinite) states, but other papers focus on model-based planning in a finite state space.
 The latter approach has limits as the size of the state space can exceed available memory.
 If we used a lifted version of FF-heuristic, as in \cite{RidderFoxICAPS2014}, then our planner would still have minimal memory requirements even in the domains with continuous numerical fluents.